-The natural charms of Matanzas catch the traveller with images of the Valley of Yumurí, the park of La Libertad, the rada itself, the hill named Pan de Matanzas, as a sleeping Indian; the bridges and rivers, the caves and the beaches.
-There are various offers of nature excursions that can be booked in Varadero from the Travel Agencies bureaus.
+Varadero Nature Reserves – The natural charms of Matanzas catch the traveller with images of the Valley of Yumurí, the park of La Libertad, the rada itself, the hill named Pan de Matanzas, like a sleeping Indian; the bridges and rivers, the caves and the beaches.
+There are various nature excursions that guests can book in Varadero from the Travel Agencies bureaus.

 Ramsar Site Ciénaga de Zapata

 To the south, there is the largest corridor of migratory birds in the Caribbean.
 History and nature go hand in hand in a tourist paradise: the Natural Park, Biosphere Reserve and Ramsar Site Ciénaga de Zapata, the most extensive wetland in the Caribbean island.

 One of the most important ecosystems in Cuba, with a virgin and privileged landscape of unique flora and fauna.
 There are 900 species of native plants, 115 of which are Cuban endemic and five strictly local.
 Almost half of the winged species known in Cuba live in this Natural Park temporarily or permanently.